-Finally, if you’re looking for a way to give back and like the idea of some travel abroad, with a touch of adventure, then think about joining us on our Cambodia Field Trip, from 12 to 18 November 2017.
-I’m looking forwarding to leading the trip, and very grateful to have Diana Ryall join us as our host to share her passion for adventure and making a difference in this amazing world.
+Finally, if you’re looking for a way to give back and like the idea of some travel abroad with a touch of adventure, consider joining us on our Cambodia Field Trip, from 11 to 18 November 2017.
+We have only ONE place left, so contact me directly if you are keen to join us.

 Until next time,

 Michael Kimmel, Sam Weiss and Peter O’Brien on what it takes to engage men as allies in gender equality

 On Tuesday, 15 August, Xplore partnered with AICD’s 30%Club and PwC to host a breakfast panel discussion with Dr Michael Kimmel (visiting American sociologist specialising in gender studies), Sam Weiss (Chairman, Altium Limited), and Peter O’Brien (Managing Director, Russell Reynolds Associates) on how to engage men as allies in gender equality.